Flexing RISC-V Instruction Subset Processors to Extreme Edge: Generative AI based Code Retargeting

 \section{Generative AI based Code Retargeting}

-Although the concept behind the RISP generation is to rely on the RISC-V software eco-system rather than generating a custom software toolchain, long-lasting extreme edge applications need occasional software updates because the applications may change.
-In this case, the applications need to be recompiled with possibly different compiler optimization flags, which may generate new instructions that are not supported by the RISP under consideration.
+Although the concept behind the RISSP generation is to rely on the RISC-V software ecosystem rather than generating a custom software toolchain, long-lasting extreme edge applications need frequent software updates because the target applications may change.
+For instance, applications need to be recompiled with different compiler optimization flags, which may generate new instructions that are not supported by the RISSP under consideration.

-There are two principal directions in which this question can be addressed.
-The first focuses on the code generation of the compiler backend that takes the instruction subset implemented in the RISP and constrains the code generation to this subset only.
-This method requires the modification of instruction selection and code generation phases of the compiler backend, which is not trivial.
-The second direction relies on the assumption that the code is generated for the full ISA and a separate tool is developed to take the full ISA code and re-compile it to the instruction subset supported by the RISP.
+There are two possible approaches to address this scenario.
+The first approach focuses on modifications at the compiler backend that needs to be modified to receive the instruction subset implemented in the RISSP and constrain the assembly code generation to this subset only.
+This method is not trivial and requires significant changes in the instruction selection and code generation phases of the compiler backend.
+The second approach relies on the assumption that the assembly code is generated using standard compiler toolflows and a separate tool is responsible to transform the generated assembly into a version that uses the instruction subset supported by the RISSP.

-We follow the second approach where we develop a tool that transforms the code generated by the compiler targeting the full RISC-V ISA (e.g., \texttt{riscv32-unknown-elf-gcc}) to the code that use only the instructions in the target subset using Generative AI.
-This is a significant step towards re-usability of RISPs after fabrication. \textbf{Figure \ref{fig:compilation_flow}} presents the retargeting framework along with a simple example.
-Given an application and a target-subISA, the tool is able to identify the instructions that are not included in the target-subISA.
-Then, with the use of ChatGPT RISC-V Assembly plugin \cite{chatgpt_assembly}, every instruction that is not part of the target-subISA is transformed to a set of instructions that are included in the subISA and is defined as an independent \texttt{macro}.
+We follow the second approach where we develop a tool that uses generative AI to transform the assembly code generated by the compiler targeting the full RISC-V ISA (e.g., \texttt{riscv32-unknown-elf-gcc}) to assembly code that uses \textit{only} the instructions in the instruction subset.
+This is an important step towards reusability of RISSPs after fabrication. \textbf{Figure \ref{fig:compilation_flow}} presents the retargeting framework along with a simple example.
+Given an application and an instruction subset, the tool is able to identify the instructions that are not included in the instruction subset.
+Then, with the use of ChatGPT RISC-V Assembly plugin \cite{chatgpt_assembly}, every instruction that is not part of the instruction subset is transformed into a set of instructions that are included in the instruction subset and is defined as an independent \texttt{macro}.
 The \texttt{macros} of the transformed instructions are stored in a \texttt{macro.S} file.
 Finally, the application is recompiled using the standard \texttt{riscv32-unknown-elf-gcc} with the \texttt{macro.S} file.